CpanelInc/ea-modsec2-rules-owasp-crs/DESIGN.md

 If the RPM installs and owns `/etc/apache2/conf.d/modsec_vendor_configs/OWASP3/` then everything should just work w/ a minimum of changes to one UI (no API call or backend changes necessary).

-The RPM needs to move the voodoo files out of the way on install.
+The RPM needs to take over the voodoo files/configuration on install.
+That includes setting it to enabled and turning off updates (so the system does not try to update a thing that does not use that update system).
 On uninstall we don’t want to restore the backed up voodoo files because if they made any changes that are not compatible it could take Apache down.

+The RPM should enable all the rulesets on install (unless there is existing OWASP3 rulesets).

+On install (unless we’ve enabled all rulesets) and update we want to enable new rulesets (checking the syntax before adding).

 We do not want to make the ea-apache24-mod_security2 require this ruleset because everyone has mod security so everyone would get rules they didn’t ask for, which is begging for tickets and ill will.